chrisoChen/PetrotranzTest/README.md

 ## Instructions to Run Locally
 Project solution was meant to be loaded inside Visual Studio.

-Run all or individual unit tests in `PetrotranzUnitTest`.
+Run all or individual unit tests in `PetrotranzUnitTest` using the test explorer after building the solution.